washingtonyachtclub/documents/WYC_Policies.md

 Full-time UW Seattle student status or IMA membership is required to be a Member.
 Membership will not be recognized if these requirements are not met.

 #### Force Majeure
 In the event of being unable to access the boats, facilities, and equipment for an extended period of time, quarterly membership dues will be reduced to $0.
-At such time as access becomes available again, membership dues shall return to the amounts listed above and must be paid before usage as described in Article II of the Policies.
+At such time as access becomes available again, membership dues shall return to the amounts listed above and must be paid before usage as described in [Use of Boats, Facilities, and Equipment](#use-of-boats-facilities-and-equipment).
 However, any duration of time in which Members were unable to make use of their Membership will be added on to their updated Membership duration.

 ### Duration
 Membership dues shall be paid either quarterly or annually.
 The rates established for the payment of dues may not be prorated.
 An annual membership covers four consecutive quarters.